Can I Legally get Married in Austria?

 Getting married in Austria is relatively straight forward as there is no minimum residency period but the most important thing to bear in mind is that only civil ceremonies are legally recognised here.
-There’s some beautiful areas to get married in, including Vienna & Salzberg and stunning venues including The Schloss Prielau.
-You must file your marriage application, no more than 6 months before your wedding day, at the main registry office in Vienna which requires you both to attend in person.
-If neither of you are residents then the registrar may waiver this requirement but you must confirm this before planning your wedding.
+There are some beautiful areas to get married in, including Vienna & Salzberg and stunning venues including The Schloss Prielau.

 There a few steps that you need to follow in order to get married in Austria:

 - File your marriage application no more than 6 months before your wedding day at the main registry office in Vienna.
 Typically, you should both attend in person, although this may be waived if neither of you are Austrian residents.

 - Provide all the documentation listed below in order to go ahead with a civil ceremony.

 - If you are looking to have a religious ceremony then you must first be legally married in a registry office either in Austria or your home country.